risingwavelabs/risingwave-docs-legacy/cloud/quickstart.md

 ## Explore RisingWave with examples

-You can kickstart your journey with RisingWave by exploring the following resources.
+You can kickstart your journey with RisingWave Database by exploring the following resources.

 ### RisingWave SQL 101

-A beginner's guide to data processing with RisingWave.
+A beginner's guide to data processing with RisingWave Database.
 Discover the most typical and distinctive SQL features of RisingWave on one page.
 No previous experience with PostgreSQL is required.

 <defaultButton text="RisingWave SQL 101 ↗" url="https://www.risingwave.dev/docs/current/risingwave-sql-101/"/>